-CLS services are furnished to adults and children who live in a home that is leased or owned by the beneficiary or his or her family.
+CLS services are furnished to adults and children who live in a home that is leased or owned by the beneficiary or their family.
 Services may be provided in the home or community, with the place of residence as the primary setting.